Welcome to today's edition of the Rush 24-7 podcast.

 If there is a Muslim or an Islamist or potential jihadist even involved here, people freeze.

-One of which, of course, would be political correctness paralyzes everybody.
+For who knows however many reasons, one of which, of course, would be political correctness paralyzes everybody.

 But there could also be personal fear involved.

-He was asking some odd questions on a high grade of bulletproof vest, which at the time was concerning the questions how he was asking it.
+He was asking some odd questions on a high-grade of bulletproof vest, which at the time was concerning the questions how he was asking it.

 So we let him know we don't carry it, nor have we ever carried it here.

-And when he did, he pulled away and got on a cell phone and was having a uh conversation with someone of a foreign language.
+And when he did, he pulled away and got on a cell phone and was having a conversation with someone of a foreign language.

 At that time, it kind of keyed him in that this is odd, him having that conversation and asking for the body armor.